Sample Basic Cast Iron Recipes

 Greek or Italian seasoning blend

-Preheat an empty #8 (10") or #10 (12") cast iron skillet in oven to 450°F. Season pork chops with salt and pepper or favorite grilling seasoning, and coat lightly with 1 Tbl. of the oil.
+Preheat a #8 (10") or #10 (12") cast iron skillet in oven to 450°F. Season pork chops with salt and pepper or favorite grilling seasoning, and coat lightly with 1 Tbl. of the oil.

 Remove both ends and cut zucchini in half crosswise, and slice each half lengthwise into ½" thick sticks.
 Toss zucchini sticks with 1 Tbl. oil, pinch salt, and 1 tsp. of Greek or Italian seasoning.